mys-lang/mys/README.rst

 .. image:: https://github.com/eerimoq/mys/raw/main/docs/run-universe.png

 Replace the code in ``src/main.mys`` with the code below.
-It examplifies how to use functions, classes, exceptions, types and command line arguments.
+It examplifies how to use functions, classes, errors, types and command line arguments.
 The syntax is almost identical to Python, so most readers should easily understand it.

 **NOTE**: This code does not yet work.
 This is just an example of what an application could look like in the future.
 The `Fibonacci example`_